 Each of my students has one major project this semester; they have to make a five minute presentation on their plans for the ten years following their graduation.
 Many of them have used the opportunity to talk about big dreams, like owning their own foreign trade company, traveling all over China, or, as one girl named Ivy explained, living in a cottage in Switzerland where she and her husband can raise their two little "trouble-makers."
 It's great to see all of the students on the edge of their seats as they listen to their friend stand up front talk about his or her dreams.
 Without fail, when it's time for the presenter to answer questions, a student will stand up and ask a question like, "What qualities will you look for in a husband?" or "Tell us about your mr. right."
 This will guarantee a ripple of giggles throughout the room (something I can't resist joining in on).
 One of my favorite things about the presentations, and teaching here in general, is the mispronunciations and grammatical errors.
 It's inevitable for a people with such a different mother tongue to butcher English, and it tickles me every time.
 Charles was answering questions following his presentation when someone asked him where his love for basketball fit in with his plans for the future.
 Charles paused, looking for just the right word.
-Unfortunately, he found two right words, and just put them together,
+Unfortunately, he found two right words, and just put them together,"Basketball is my hobbit."

 I was the only one to laugh.